data-dot-all/dataall/documentation/userguide/docs/metadata_forms.md

 Who can enforce:

 * Data.all admins can enforce any form on any level across the platform.
 They have full control over metadata form enforcement.
-* Owners/admins of the data can enforce forms for this levels and levels below in the hierarchy.
+* Owners/admins  of a data.all entity can enforce forms for this levels and levels below in the hierarchy.
 For example, an org admin can enforce a form for the org, all teams in that org, all environments in the org, all datasets in those environments, etc.
 * Share approvers and requestors can enforce forms for a specific share they are involved with.
 However, they can only delete enforcement rules they created themselves - they cannot delete rules created by others

 So in summary, enforcement capabilities cascade along with administrative privileges in the hierarchy.
 Global admins have full control, org/env admins can enforce for their sphere and below, dataset admins for the datasets and items in it, and share requesters and approvers for a specific share.

 **View Metadata Forms**
-By clicking Metadata Forms in the Discovery section of the left side pane users can open a list of metadata forms available for them.
+By clicking Metadata Forms in the Discovery section of the left side pane users can open a list of metadata forms visible for them.
-The criteria for availability:
+The criteria for visibility:
 1. The group, that user belong to, is an owner of the metadata form.
 2. Metadata form has Global visibility.
 2. Metadata form has Team-Only visibility and the user is a member of this team.